 All Affiliates are responsible for keeping their page on the site current and interesting.
 MTA does not allow affiliates to set up external websites.

-Many groups handle these communications primarily through email.
+All Move to Amend Affiliates are provided with email addresses to use for their group's communications.
 If your group is small, one email list might be sufficient.
 However, if it is large you may want to consider separate announcement and discussion lists to allow everyone to receive announcements without having be part of potentially high-traffic email discussions.

 MTA staff can set you up with a MTA Google Group(s) to facilitate this communication.
 Contact us if you would like to explore this option.
 Affiliates are not allowed to set up external discussion lists.